Aysuarex/alx-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

-# 0x0D-web_stack_debugging_0
-<p>This is one among the <b>Webstack debugging series</b> of projects where I will be given <b>broken/bugged webstacks.
-The final goal is to come up with a Bash script that once executed, it will bring the webstack to a working state.</b></p>
+# Web stack debugging #0

+This was the first in a series of web stack debugging projects.
+In these projects, I was given broken/bugged webstacks in isolated containers, and tasked with fixing the web stack to a working state.
+For each task, I wrote a script automating the commands necessary to fix the web stack.

+## Tasks :page_with_curl:

+* **0. Give me a page!**
+  * [0-give_me_a_page](./0-give_me_a_page): Bash script that runs Apache on a web server and gets it to respond to queries to the root.